filecoin-project/filecoin-docs/content/en/basics/interplanetary-consensus/overview/index.md

 toc: true
 ---

 Many blockchain networks, including Filecoin, require that all validators process all transactions.
-This causes a major bottleneck for the network, and makes it difficult to increase network performance by scaling out.
+This creates a bottleneck and makes it challenging to increase network performance by scaling out.
 On top of that, different applications have different performance and security requirements, making it difficult for a single consensus layer to accommodate the needs of all Web3 applications.

 Interplanetary Consensus (IPC) is a framework that enables on-demand, horizontal scalability of Filecoin by deploying subnets that: